Garrett Hampson Preview, Player Props: Marlins vs. Mets

-On Wednesday, Garrett Hampson (.290 batting average in his past 10 games, with two doubles, five walks and seven RBI) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 4:10 PM ET.
+On Thursday, Garrett Hampson (.276 slugging percentage in past 10 games, with zero homers) and the Miami Marlins face the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

+He is looking to get back on track following a four-strikeout performance in his last game against the Mets.

 Sportsbook Promo Codes